confluentinc/demo-trust/demo.md

     ```
     (use the trust demo password you set up in Okta)

-    > You only see one environment right now because of the permissions Priya has.
-In the real world, these would be called things like Development, Staging, and Production.
-Priya has the power to manage this environment, so let's create a cluster.
+    > Here you see only the environments for which I have access.
+Typically, there will be separate development, staging, and production environments, but you can create different environments according to your needs.

+    > Let's see some of the security options available when we create a new cluster.

 ## Private Networking and Bring Your Own Key

 1. Go to "Add cluster" and select AWS to show netowrking and BYOK.

     > Because data is encrypted in transit, "Internet" is a great option for most production use cases.
-But if your organization you're the kind of company that likes more control over your security posture, you can take advantage of other more isolated networking options.
+But if your organization likes more control over your security posture, you can take advantage of other more isolated networking options like PrivateLink and Transit Gateway.

-    > In addition, Confluent Cloud allows you to bring your own encryption key if you want full control.
+    > In addition, Confluent Cloud allows you to bring your own encryption key if you want even more control over who can access your data.

-    > For now, let's go back to the cluster that's already running.
+    > Security is a great foundation, but I'm also responsible to make sure our clusters are resilient and can scale to meet the needs of the business.
+Let's switch over to a running cluster.

 1. Go back to the `trust-demo` cluster.